Communities Working Together To Protect Our Children

 Many children have allergies.
 Some allergic reactions can be life threatening.
 This medical condition is called anaphylaxis.
-Some children, for example, are severely allergic to nut products, including peanut butter.
+Some children, for example, are severely allergic to nut products, including peanut butter or other severe allergens that may also lead to anaphylaxis.
 Even a tiny bit can be fatal within minutes.

 We caution parents/guardians of an anaphylactic child that traces of nut products can be hidden.
 Students can fail to recognize they have nut products in their lunches, and/or students may not admit that they have nut products.

-Please also contact the Sudbury Student Services Consortium at 705.521.1234 and alert your child’s bus driver of your child’s condition.
+Please also contact the Sudbury Student Services Consortium at 705-521-1234 and inform your child’s bus driver of your child’s condition.